0xCardinal/license.wtf/README.md

 2. **Change Styling**: Modify CSS variables in `styles.css`
 3. **Update Logic**: Edit the scoring functions in `script.js`
 4. **Add Licenses**: Update the license database in `script.js`
-5. **Deploy**: Push changes to the hosting provider for licenses.wtf
+5. **Deploy**: Push changes to GitHub - GitHub Pages will automatically deploy from the main branch

 ## License